arrogantrabbit/arrogantrabbit.github.io/_posts/2020-11-23-Duplicacy-Google-Workspace-Service-Account.markdown

 17. Back on the "Credentials" page click on the pencil next to the service account we just created:
 ![App Name]({{ "/assets/gcp-api-manage-service-account.png" | absolute_url }})
 18. Here we'll need to do a few things:
-    1. Take a note of Unique ID.
-Save it somewhere, we'll need it later.
+    1. Make a note of Unique ID for later.
     2. Expand `SHOW DOMAIN DELEGATION` and tick the checkbox there.
 This will grant the service account access to all users data on the domain.
     3. Click `ADD KEY`, "Create New Key":
 ![App Name]({{ "/assets/gcp-api-service-account-keys.png" | absolute_url }})